KasparEtter/ef1p/pages/email/email.md

 </figure>

 What follows is a simplified version of the SCRAM protocol.
-I believe it has the same properties as the official protocol and I'm not aware of any vulnerabilities.
+I believe it has the same properties as the official protocol, and I'm not aware of any vulnerabilities.
 However, be aware that my simplifications haven't been reviewed.
 The SCRAM standard might do things differently for good reasons,